camillelockwood/vendor-cleaner/README.md

 ## The Problem

-Real spreadsheets are messy.
-The same vendor shows up as `Dennis K. Burke, Inc.`, `Dennis K Burke Inc`, and `DENNIS K. BURKE`.
-To a human they're obviously one vendor; to a spreadsheet they're three — so totals, reports, and budgets are quietly wrong.
-Cleaning this by hand across thousands of rows is a half-day job no one wants.
+The same vendor shows up as `Dennis K. Burke, Inc.`,`Dennis K Burke Inc`, and `DENNIS K. BURKE`.
+To a human they're obviously one vendor; to a spreadsheet they're three, resulting in incorrect or unaccounted for totals, reports, and budgets.
+Manually cleaning and organizing spreadsheets can be slow and costly.
+For small or under-resourced teams, those hours come straight out of their mission.

 ## The Approach